-The first series of RuPaul's Drag Race UK is continuing to take the nation by storm, and there's no sign of that stopping anytime soon.
-Baga Chipz and The Vivienne have officially stolen my heart, and the guest judge appearances just keep getting better and better with every episode.
-I can't even bear thinking about the finale because I don't want the show ever to end.
-So will RuPaul's Drag Race UK return for series two?
+The first series of RuPaul's Drag Race UK took the nation by storm, and there's no sign of that stopping anytime soon.
+The likes of Baga Chipz, The Vivienne, and Divina de Campo have officially stolen my heart, and the runway looks and guest judge appearances kept getting better with every episode.
+So, will RuPaul's Drag Race UK return for series two?